 enterprises related to beauty and health – 11%.

-About 6% of the premises were affected by rotation or were used by new tenants.
-Up to 7% of previously empty buildings also acquired tenants.
+About 6% of the premises were affected by occupancy rotation or were occupied by new tenants.
+Up to 7% of previously vacant buildings also acquired tenants.

-According to Nikoliers forecasts, traffic in the shopping galleries of the Moscow International Business Center will continue to recover.
-This will be facilitated by the lifting of restrictions related to the coronavirus pandemic, as well as the return of some employees to the traditional work format.
-This opinion was voiced by V. Lezhneva, who holds the position of Director of the Research Department at Nikoliers.
+Nikoliers predicts that traffic in the Moscow International Business Center's shopping malls will continue to recover.
+This will be facilitated by the lifting of restrictions related to the coronavirus pandemic and the return of some employees to traditional work arrangements.
+This opinion was expressed by V. Lezhneva, Director of the Research Department at Nikoliers.

-The specialist also specified: "After retailers from other countries suspended their activities, there were no major changes in the functioning of the retail chains belonging to Moscow City.
-This situation is due to the fact that the overwhelming majority of facilities included in Afimall City are renting.
-The impact of sanctions forced the closure of the Starbucks coffee shop located in the Tower on the Embankment.
+The specialist also clarified: "After retailers from other countries suspended their operations, there were no significant changes in the operations of the retail chains within Moscow City.
+This situation is due to the fact that the vast majority of properties within Afimall City are leased.
+The impact of sanctions forced the closure of the Starbucks coffee shop located in the Naberezhnaya Tower.
 Other foreign operators continue to operate as before."

-Nikoliers representatives analyzed at least 300 commercial premises located in business centers belonging to the Moscow International Business Center.
-More than half of the business center's infrastructure intended for trade was allocated to three objects.
-Among the latter are IQ-Kvartal, Federation, and Gorod Stolits (excluding the territory allocated for Afimall City).
+Nikoliers representatives analyzed at least 300 commercial premises in business centers owned by the Moscow International Business Center.
+More than half of the business center's retail infrastructure was allocated to three properties.
+These included IQ-Kvartal, Federation, and Capital City (excluding the area allocated to Afimall City).

-Since 1994, Nikoliers, a consulting company, has represented the international Colliers brand.
-Since the beginning of March 2022, it has been operating independently in the Russian Federation.
+Since 1994, Nikoliers, a consulting firm, has represented the international Colliers brand.
+Since March 2022, it has been operating independently in Russia.